bislara/adventurous-actions/python/README.md

 - PR labeler according to the files changed ongoing
 - PR labeler according to the reviews and comment ongoing
 - Auto assign reviewers and assignies done
-- Auto assign to reviewer and assignees
+- Working on merged PR comment